Councils in North Yorkshire are considering sustainable replacement options for the town’s historic whalebone arch.

 North Yorkshire Council is considering multiple options for the replacement, including the use of manufactured replicas or sourcing remains from whales that have died naturally.

-However, local conservation groups are said to have opposed the idea of rebuilding the structure using authentic whale remains and argued that it would be inappropriate to present them in a display.
+However, local conservation groups have opposed the idea of rebuilding the structure using authentic whale remains and argued that it would be inappropriate to present them in a display.

 North Yorkshire Council’s executive member for harbours, Cllr Mark Crane, said: ‘We strongly believe using a replica would be more sustainable, durable and ethical and have made our position on this clear.’